 (3) MCEs may use a preferred drug list if it allows access to other drug products not on the drug list through prior authorization.

-(4) As specified in 45 CFR 156.122 and 42 CFR 438.10, MCEs shall publish up-to-date, accurate, and complete preferred drug lists, including any tiering structures, that have been adopted and any restrictions on the way certain drugs may be obtained.
+(4) As specified in 45 CFR 156.122 and 42 CFR 438.10, MCEs shall publish up-to-date, accurate, and complete preferred drug lists, including any tiering structures, that have been adopted and any coverage criteria or other restrictions on the way certain drugs may be obtained.
 MCEs shall ensure that:

 (a) The preferred drug list is easily accessible to members and potential members, state and federal government, and the public;